jlblumberg/CV/README.md

 - Cumulative GPA: 3.8 (out of 4.0)
 - Math Honors Society and National Honors Society member
-- Swim Team Captain and state finalist
+- Swimming team captain and state finalist

 ## Work Experience

 **NMPi** (Jan '18 - Dec '19)
 *Senior Account Executive*
-- Auditing accounts for improvements, designing and executing product and strategy roadmaps, and forecasting key KPIs
+- Audited accounts, designd and executed product and strategy roadmaps, and forecasted and reported on key KPIs
-- Mentoring and training new joiners, including a junior account executive who formed my team
+- Mentored and trained new joiners, including a junior account executive who formed my team
-- Contributing to company culture through extra-role projects such as championing an employee engagement initiative
+- Contributed to company culture through extra-role projects such as championing the employee engagement initiative

 **Energy House Digital** (Sep '17 - Dec '17)
 *Digital Marketing Intern*
 - Learned the fundamentals of paid search, paid social, and organic digital marketing
 - Gained experience with stand-ups and retrospectives

 ## Hobbies and Interests
-- Cooking: I absolutely love to cook; there's no dish too daring, no sweet kitchen kit I'd say no to
+- Cooking: I absolutely love to cook.
+There's no dish too daring, no sweet kitchen kit I'd say no to
 - Chess: The competitor in me loves a chess match, though I'm certainly no Grandmaster
-- Travelling: Sometimes I even go the full 9 yards and do cooking classes abroad
+- Travelling: Sometimes I even go the full mile and do cooking classes abroad